Literacy Education (LTED)

 LTED 649 Advanced Practicum II (3 Credits)

-LTED 651 Lang Develop Reading & Linguist (3 Credits)
+LTED 651 Language Development in Reading and Linguistics (3 Credits)

 This course presents an overview of significant knowledge and research in linguistics, psycholinguistics, and sociolinguistics that can be utilized by elementary and secondary schoolteachers in understanding and enhancing their students' literacy.